haakonsval/Assignment1/README.md

    - Classical songs are spread across loudness but somwhat more concentrated in the low liveness range.

 2. Model Performance:
-   - Accuracy: ~90.90%
+   - Accuracy: 90.90%
-   - Precision: 89.69%
+   - Precision: 85.89%
    - Recall: 98.27%
-   - F1 Score: 93.76%
+   - F1 Score: 91.66%

 3. Decision Boundary:
    - The model relies more heavily on loudness than liveness for classification.
    - There's significant overlap between genres near the decision boundary, especially in the mid-range of liveness.

 4. Error Analysis:
-   - The model is more likely to misclassify Classical songs as Pop (208 cases) than vice versa (32 cases).
+   - The model is more likely to misclassify Classical songs as Pop (298 cases) than vice versa (32 cases of Pop songs as Classical).
    - This bias is likely due to the greater spread of Classical songs across the feature space.

 ## Conclusion